src-d/blog/content/post/review-programs-with-graphs.md

 A “program graph” with syntax information, data-flow information, and type information was introduced.

 {{% caption src="https://cdn-images-1.medium.com/max/2944/1*2gOmyeUX2dWVM8mBSR9Snw.png" title="Graph structure illustration from paper 'Learning to Represent Programs with Graphs' " %}}
-Graph structure illustration from [https://arxiv.org/abs/1711.00740](https://arxiv.org/abs/1711.00740)
+Graph structure illustration from ['Learning to Represent Programs with Graphs'](https://arxiv.org/abs/1711.00740)
 {{% /caption %}}

-It consists of an AST graph that includes data-flow information, using 10 types of edges (contributes proportionally to runtime complexity):
+The program graph consists of an syntactic information from AST plus semantic information about data and control flows, using 10 different types of edges (contributes proportionally to runtime complexity):

 * *Child/NextToken* — edges to model AST on tokens